antonarbus/q/README.md

 # TO-DO

+- [ ] use cloud secretes for passwords instead of .env
 - [ ] use `useDeferredValue` in bookmark search https://react.dev/reference/react/useDeferredValue
 - [ ] Add delete account button
 - [ ] Prevent re-uploading the same file